Digital service of electronic trust services for business

 Start working

-Pay for your chosen plan and start signing documents today!
+Pay for your chosen tariff and start signing documents today!

 Still have questions?
 We've answered the most common ones

-A QES is a Qualified Electronic Signature, which is legally equivalent to a handwritten signature.
-It is created using cryptography, ensures the identity of the signer, and guarantees that the data has not been altered after signing.
-The law of Ukraine defines QES as the signature with the highest level of trust and protection.
+QES is a qualified electronic signature that is legally equivalent to a handwritten one.
+It is created using cryptography, ensures the identification of the signer and guarantees that the data has not been altered after signing.
+The Law of Ukraine defines QES as a signature with the highest level of trust and protection.

-• EDS — the old name, which was transformed into QES with the adoption of the new law.
-There are now two types of signatures:
+• EDS is the old name, which with the adoption of the new law was transformed into QES.
+Today there are two types of signatures:

-• QES — stored on secure devices, cannot be copied, offers the highest level of security.
+• QES — stored on secure media, cannot be copied, has the highest level of security.

-• UES — stored as a file, can be copied, therefore has a lower level of trust.
+• AES — stored in file form, can be copied, therefore the level of trust is lower.

-Both use a qualified certificate of a public key, but the level of trust differs.
-For users, the difference is primarily in the storage method and the level of key protection.
+Both use a qualified certificate of the public key, but the level of trust in them is different.
+For users, the difference is mainly in the storage method and the level of key protection.

-A cloud-based signature is your QES stored in a secure cloud storage.
-It is available online 24/7 and does not require a token or physical devices.
+A cloud signature is your QES stored in a secure cloud storage.
+It is available online 24/7 and does not require a token or physical media.

-Cloud QES — a modern solution: works from a smartphone or laptop, no tokens or flash drives.
+Cloud QES is a modern solution: works from a smartphone or laptop, without tokens or flash drives.
 High level of security, suitable for all documents.
-We recommend this.
-Token (USB device) — the classic QES option.
-Reliable but not mobile: requires a physical device and drivers.
-File-based key — a simple option with the lowest level of security.
-Possible for internal use, for sole proprietors, and primary documentation.
+We recommend it.
+Token (USB device) is the classic QES option.
+Reliable, but not mobile: requires a physical device and drivers.
+File key is a simple option with the lowest level of protection.
+Possible for internal use, accounting and primary documentation.
 Not always accepted by government agencies or counterparties.

-The validity period of a qualified certificate of a public key (QES or UES) can be up to 2 years.
+The validity period of a qualified certificate of the public key (QES or AES) can be up to 2 years.
 After the expiration date, it needs to be renewed.
-However, signed documents remain valid indefinitely — they can be verified even decades later.
-For long-term storage of electronic documents, we recommend using the CAdES-X-Long signature format, which preserves validity verification even after the certificate expires.
+At the same time, signed documents are valid indefinitely — they can be verified even after decades.
+For long-term storage of electronic documents, we recommend using the CAdES-X-Long signature format, which preserves validation even after the certificate expires.

 Didn't find an answer?